 Aberglasney was made famous by the BBC television series ‘A Garden Lost in Time’ which followed its restoration.

-Antony Woodland Gardens An International Camellia Garden of Excellence with a National Collection of Camellia Japonica
+Antony Woodland Gardens is a beautiful Spring Garden in Cornwall with a National Collection of Camellia Japonica

 Arley Arboretum is one of the oldest Arboretums in Great Britain.